deigott/traceroute/README.md

 <img src="https://www.lumen.com/content/dam/lumen/help/network/traceroute/traceroute-nine.png">

 ## Introduction
-Welcome to my `ft_traceroute` project repository!
+Welcome to my `traceroute` project repository!
 In this project, I've implemented a custom version of the traceroute command.
 This project allowed me to dive into network protocols, socket programming, and Linux system calls.

 ## Project Summary
-The `ft_traceroute` project focuses on creating a traceroute command from scratch.
+The `traceroute` project focuses on creating a traceroute command from scratch.
 Traceroute is a utility that tracks the route a data packet takes from one machine to another within an IP network.
 The goal of the project is to gain a deeper understanding of networking and network diagnostics.

 ## Table of Contents
 - [Introduction](#introduction)